isc-projects/stork/doc/dev/devel.rst

 can be used to profile the performance of the Stork applications.
 The profiling tool can generate the CPU, memory, and blocking profiles.

-To profile the Stork application, first run it from the Rakefile task.
+To profile a Stork application, first run it using a Rakefile task.
 The build system will compile the application with conditionally enabled profiling.
 The commands to run the applications are: ``rake run:server`` and ``rake run:agent``.

 .. note::

-    The profiling is enabled only when Stork is running by one of the above commands.
-The production binaries don't include any additional tags and they cannot be profiled.
+    Profiling is enabled only when Stork is started using one of the above commands.
+Production binaries lack tags required for profiling.

-After that, the profiler can be attacked to the running application using the following commands: ``rake profile:server`` and ``rake profile:agent``.
+Next, the profiler can be attached to the running application using the following commands: ``rake profile:server`` and ``rake profile:agent``.
-By default, they will collect CPU samples for 30 seconds.
-Then the Web UI will be opened with the profiling results.
+By default, they will collect CPU samples for 30 seconds, and the Web UI will be opened with the profiling results.

 .. note::

-    Especially useful is the "Flame Graph" view available in the "View" menu.
+    The "Flame Graph" view, available in the "View" menu, is especially useful in examining the profiling results.

 The profiling commands can be customized using the following environment
 variables: